forge/plugin-arquillian/README.markdown

 	arquillian setup

 This command will prompt which container to use.
 Remember that you can just re-run the arquillian setup command to install an additional container profile.
+For managed containers it might make sense to automatically download & install the container during the build to make installation on a build server more easy.
+This is only supported for AS7 at this moment.

 Generating tests